-11.7 Program Income
+12.7 Program Income

 Any and all collection of payments for CDBG-DR funds disbursed as loans shall be considered Program Income and maintained by PRHFA under the direction of PRDOH.
-These are to include loan payments - inclusive of principal and/or interest - from the Developer, as well as any loan or grant repayments as a result of program noncompliance.

-To the maximum extent feasible, Program Income shall be used or distributed before additional withdrawals from the U.S. Treasury are made, in accordance with 83 FR 5844.
-PRHFA will establish an independent, no-interest bearing account for Program Income received from the Program.
+These are to include loan payments - inclusive of principal and/or interest - from the Developer, as well as any loan or grant repayments as a result of program non-compliance.
+To the maximum extent feasible, Program Income shall be used or distributed before additional withdrawals from the U.S. Treasury are made.39 PRHFA will establish an independent, no-interest bearing account for Program Income received from the Program.
 Program Income activity shall be reported to PRDOH.